 - Pressure cooker – we use our Instant Pot or Ninja Foodi

-- Spaghetti sauce – we chose this one
+- Spaghetti sauce – we chose whatever is on sale really

 - Ground beef or Italian sausage – spicy ground sausage is best

-- Galbani Ricotta cheese – in the refrigerated section at Walmart with the cheeses.
+Galbani Ricotta cheese – You can find this in the refrigerated section at Walmart with the cheeses.
 Cottage cheese could be substituted, or dairy free varieties of either works too.